shivendra2015iiit/Twitter-live-sentiment-analysis/Twitter using Vader and Dash/readme.txt

 pip install unidecode

+Register app on twitter and get your key,screet key etc from dev twitter.

 tbl.py to show graphical representation of sentiments on graph(sentiment values are stored in twitter.db sqlite3 database) live_twitter.py to show on web interface